imfsiddiqui/ipm/README.md

 ## License 📄

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GPL-3.0 license.
+See the [LICENSE](https://github.com/imfsiddiqui/ipm/blob/main/LICENSE) file for details.